eldendo/ed6502asm/README.md

 a 6502 assembler in pascal.
 Under construction.

-testing scanner, parser and translator
-labels are recognized but not used yet
+testing scanner, parser and codegenerator labels are recognized but not used yet
 addresscount not implemented yet'